Bankruptcy fraud: how to recognise and prevent it

 Secretly pay for sale of company

-Entrepreneurs who are heavily in debt sometimes choose to sell their company so that the buyer can let it go bankrupt.
+Entrepreneurs who are heavily in debt sometimes sell their company, so that the buyer can let it go bankrupt.
 Knowing that the business is beyond saving, the buyer officially takes over the business for a small fee, while the seller quietly pays him for taking over the business.
 The new owner destroys the financial accounts and makes all possessions of value disappear.
 As a result, business partners who are still owed money do not receive anything.
 Not being able to show accounts or destroying them is punishable by law.

 Abuse of fast-track liquidation